 All parents are asked each year to complete a medical care authorization form, providing written parental consent to obtain emergency treatment and information about allergies to medications or drugs.
-Parents should contact the school nurse to update emergency care information (name of doctor, emergency phone numbers, allergies, etc.).
+Parents should contact the school nurse to update emergency care information (name of doctor, emergency phone numbers, allergies, and the like).

-The district may consent to medical treatment, which includes dental treatment, if necessary, for a student if:
+The district may consent to medical treatment, including dental treatment, if necessary, for a student if all of the following requirements are met:

-- The district has received written authorization from a person having the right to consent; - That person cannot be contacted; and - That person has not given the district actual notice to the contrary.
+- The district has received written authorization from a person having the right to consent - That person cannot be contacted - That person has not given the district actual notice to the contrary

-The emergency care authorization form will be used by the district when a student's parent or authorized designee is unable to be contacted.
+The emergency care authorization form will be used by the district when a student's parent or authorized designee cannot be contacted.
 A student may provide consent if authorized by law or court order.